Arkanthara/digital_forensic/report/report.typ

 The base principle stay the same.
 However, the method differs from others.
-First of all, the AV1 remove the video noise, avoiding complex encoding.
+First of all, the AV1 remove the video noise, avoiding complex encoding of noise.
-Then, during decoding, some noise is artificialy created and added to the image, allowing better stream speed with approximatively same result...
+Then, during decoding, some artificial noise is added to the video to achieve a realist result, allowing better stream speed with approximatively same result than with noise encoding...

+== Compression

 === Partitioning